Kirsty-Ammundsen/Kirsty-Ammundsen/README.md

 - The next challenge is: Make my own portfolio page with deno 🦕
 - I’m looking to collaborate on anything that will teach me something!

+##Projects

+- Solo programming - projects done by myself in 1-2 afternoons.
+- Pair programming - projects done with a classmate in 1-2 afternoons.
+- Friday Group Projects - projects done with 2-3 other teammates for ~5 hours on a Friday.
+- Final Group Projects - a multi-day project done with 3 other teammates over 7 days.

 <details>
 <summary> <h3>Top Languages</h3> </summary>
 <br>